Radha Krishna deities adorned with flower garlands on temple altar with pink backdrop

 Frequently Asked Questions

-ISKCON follows the Vaishnava tradition of avoiding all grains and legumes on Ekadashi.
-Permitted foods include: fruits, milk, ghee, potatoes, sweet potatoes, tapioca (sabudana), buckwheat (kuttu), amaranth (rajgira), barnyard millet (sama rice), fox nuts (makhana), peanuts, sendha namak (rock salt), and most vegetables except onion and garlic which are avoided year-round in ISKCON.
+The Vaishnava tradition followed by ISKCON devotees excludes all grains and legumes on Ekadashi.
+Permitted foods include: fruits, milk, ghee, potatoes, sweet potatoes, tapioca (sabudana), buckwheat (kuttu), amaranth (rajgira), barnyard millet (sama rice), fox nuts (makhana), peanuts, sendha namak (rock salt), and most vegetables except onion and garlic which are avoided year-round.

 Why do ISKCON devotees fast on Ekadashi?